Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - Energy and Cost Targets: Process Economics, HEX Area Targets, Number of HEX Units, Cost Targets, Trade-off Between Annualized Capital and Operating Costs (Supertargeting), Introduction to Process Analysis and Design Tool PinCH

-- Heat Exchanger Network (HEN) Design: Design of Minimum Energy Requirement or Maximum Energy Recovery (MER) HEN, The Pinch Design Method, HEN Design Grid, Stream Splitting, HEX Details
+- Heat Exchanger Network (HEN) Design: Design of Minimum Energy Requirement or Maximum Energy Recovery (MER) HEN, The Pinch Design Method, HEN Design Grid, Heuristic HEN Design Rules

-- Stream Data: Basic Principles of Data Extraction for Pinch Analysis
+- Stream Data: Basic Principles of Data Extraction for Pinch Analysis, Definition of Process Requirements

 - Optimization of Energy Supply Systems: Shifted Composite Curves, Grand Composite Curve (GCC), Utility Selection and Placement (Steam Systems, Furnaces, Cooling Water Systems), Problem Table Algorithm

-- Integration of ECUs: Integration of HP and Refrigeration Systems, MVR, TVR
+- Integration of ECUs: Integration of Heat Pumps and Refrigeration Systems, MVR, TVR

-- Integration of ECUs: Appropriate Placement of Heat Engines, Integration of CHP Systems: Steam Turbines, Gas Turbines, Reciprocating Engines
+- Integration of ECUs: Integration of CHP Systems: Internal Combustion Engines, Steam Turbines, Gas Turbines, Reciprocating Engines

 - Optimization of HEN Design: Design for Threshold Problems, Design for Multiple Pinches, Network Optimization (relaxed HEN, Loops, Paths)